elratmacfat/clp/README.md

 ## What is it?

-Reading a command line from some source (a user-interface, a script file, ...) usually is followed by these three steps
+Reading a command line from some source (a user-interface, a script file, ...) usually involves these next three steps

-1. Parse input into logical pieces
+1. Parse input into logical pieces (commands and parameters, operands and operators, ...)
-1. Check if pieces satisfy syntax rules and other constraints
+1. Check if the pieces satisfy application specific syntax rules and other constraints
-1. Invoke an appropriate function that works with the input data.
+1. Invoke an appropriate input handler that works on the parsed data.

-The library aims to provide a simple way for the application programmer to describe and define application-specific commands.
-Once everything is set up, the incoming command lines can be forwarded to the command line processor, which then parses and validates the input and invokes the corresponding input handler.

 ![](docs/img/top-level-principle.png)

+The library aims to provide a convenient way to describe application-specific commands.
+These descriptions can be used to generate help-messages for the user.
+Internally the descriptions are used to determine whether an issued command line is valid or not.
+If it is valid, the corresponding input handler is invoked.
+Within the handler all parameters and options are safe to use in their intended ways, because types and value ranges have already been validated.

 ## Build